 In many situations, a slip and fall injury could result in a significant monetary settlement if the property owner was negligent.
 From grocery stores to private homes, these claims can result in substantial compensation.
-While the process of recovering damages is never easy, a skilled attorney from Douglas and London can make all the difference.
+While the process of recovering damages is never easy, the skilled New York City slip and fall lawyers of Douglas and London can make all the difference.

 However, the chances of recovery for slip and fall injuries on public property are more challenging.
 As a government entity, New York City enjoys significant protections– in the form of immunity.
 These defenses come in multiple forms, but the result is rarely good for the injury victim in any of them.

 That does not mean you are entirely out of luck.
-Slip and fall cases against the city can succeed– especially with the guidance of a slip and fall attorney in New York.
+Slip and fall cases against the city can succeed– especially with the guidance of a personal injury attorney.

 Understanding governmental immunity